 THE IMPORTANCE OF VISITING, NETWORKING, OR AT LEAST ATTENDING A TUCK EVENT

 If you are really interested in attending Tuck, I strongly suggest making a real effort to visit or at least to attend a reception.
 This will be a great way to meet with admissions officers in a very friendly environment.
 It is also an amazing way to network with the alum at the event and afterwords.
-At the Tokyo reception, we were actually provided with a list of alumni who would be happy to communicate with potential applicants.
-In "Tips on Applying," Ms. Clarke emphasizes the importance of getting in touch with Tuck alumni.
+At a Tokyo reception I attended, we were actually provided with a list of alumni who would be happy to communicate with potential applicants.
+In “Tips on Applying,” Ms. Clarke emphasizes the importance of getting in touch with Tuck alumni.
 She, in fact, specifically says that mentioning that you met with alumni is something you should do both in your essays and interviews.
-She also mentioned that she considers notes from alumni as being in an applicant's favor.
+She also mentioned that she considers notes from alumni as being in an applicant’s favor.
 Click here for information about Tuck events.

 Learning from students and alumni by networking with them is also incredibly valuable.
 Japanese applicants should also visit the Japanese site.
 See also my Q&As with former clients who are members of the Class of 2011 and Class of 2013.